-Here's a simple salad dressing recipe that you can make in 10 seconds.
+Here's a simple balsamic vinegar dressing recipe that you can make in 10 seconds.
 And here's a video to show you how to make salad dressing.
-Eric's Balsamic Vinegar Dressing recipe follows most others, except for a secret flavor boosting ingredient!
+This salad dressing recipe follows most others, except for a secret flavor boosting ingredient!
 Watch the salad dressing video to see what the ingredient is.

 Store bought salad dressings are usually too sweet, and are full of calories and cheap vegetable oil.
 We call it ‘glop', because that's what it looks like.
 Using simple ingredients, Eric's oil and vinegar dressing blows away this store bought stuff.